Selling Mountain Property

-Closing is the event where you convey the title to your property to the buyer and receive payment of the purchase price.
+Closing is the event where you convey title to your property to the buyer and receive payment of the purchase price.
 Typically the closing date is the date when the seller must vacate the property and remove all items not included in the sale.
-Sellers should maintain homeowners insurance in place until the closing has occurred and buyers should arrange to have insurance in place as of the closing date.
+Sellers should maintain homeowner’s insurance in place until the closing has occurred and buyers should arrange to have insurance in place as of the closing date.
 Typically the closing will take place at the office of a local title insurance company.
-Generally speaking, you do not have to be physically present at the closing as many closings occur as “mail-in” transactions where the buyer and seller send all their signed documents to the title company before the date of closing.
-Having an attorney present at the closing or available on the closing date is a good idea in the event any last-minute issues arise.
+Generally speaking, you do not have to be physically present at the closing.
+Many closings occur as “mail in” transactions where the buyer and seller send all their signed documents to the title company before the date of closing.
+Having an attorney present at the closing or available on the closing date is a good idea in the event any last minute issues arise.

 XIV.
 Hiring an Attorney

-The firm has fully staffed offices in Aspen, Glenwood Spring and Avon.
+The firm has regularly staffed offices in Aspen, Avon, Denver and Glenwood Springs.
 The firm also has offices in Basalt, Crested Butte and Rifle.
 If you are considering hiring an attorney for a real estate matter, our firm’s real estate lawyers listed below are available to help you.